Orca: Characteristics

-With their distinctive pigmentation, adult orcas are seldom confused with any other species.
+With their distinctive pigmentation, adult orcas are rarely confused with any other species.
 When seen from a distance, juveniles can be confused with false killer whales or Risso's dolphins.
-The orca typically has a sharply contrasted black-and-white body; being mostly black on the upper side and white on the underside.
-The entire lower jaw is white and from here, the colouration stretches across the underside to the genital area; narrowing between the flippers then widening some and extending into lateral flank patches close to the end.
-The tail fluke is also white on the underside, while the eyes have white oval-shaped patches behind and above them, and a grey or white "saddle patch" exists behind the dorsal fin and across the back.
+The orca is mostly black but with sharply bordered white areas.
+The entire lower jaw is white and from here, the colouration stretches across the underside to the genital area; narrowing and expanding some, and extending into lateral flank patches close to the end.
+The tail fluke (fin) is also white on the underside, while the eyes have white oval-shaped patches behind and above them, and a grey or white "saddle patch" exists behind the dorsal fin and across the back.
 Males and females also have different patterns of black and white skin in their genital areas.
 In newborns, the white areas are yellow or orange coloured.
 Antarctic orcas may have pale grey to nearly white backs.
 Some Antarctic orcas are brown and yellow due to diatoms in the water.
 Both albino and melanistic orcas have been documented.

 Orca pectoral fins are large and rounded, resembling paddles, with those of males significantly larger than those of females.
-Dorsal fins also exhibit sexual dimorphism, with those of males about 1.8 m high, more than twice the size of the female's, with the male's fin more like a tall, elongated isosceles triangle, whereas the female's is shorter and more curved.
+Dorsal fins also exhibit sexual dimorphism, with those of males about 1.8 m high, more than twice the size of the female's, with the male's fin more like an elongated isosceles triangle, whereas the female's is more curved.
 In the skull, adult males have longer lower jaws than females, as well as larger occipital crests.
 The snout is blunt and lacks the beak of other species.
 The orca's teeth are very strong, and its jaws exert a powerful grip; the upper teeth fall into the gaps between the lower teeth when the mouth is closed.
 The firm middle and back teeth hold prey in place, while the front teeth are inclined slightly forward and outward to protect them from powerful jerking movements.